aleskandro/nextcloud-kobo/README.md

 - **repo_name**: defaults to `nextcloud-kobo` and used as the source for the repo name of the automatic updates (override if forking).
 - **remotes**: a list of Nextcloud remotes to sync with the Kobo device.

+## Uninstallation

+To uninstall the Nextcloud Sync Daemon, create an empty file named `UNINSTALL` in the `/mnt/onboard/.adds/nextcloud-kobo/` folder.

 #### Remote Options

 - **URL**: The Nextcloud share link for the folder you want to sync or the nextcloud URL for user-password authentication.